csk1012/AustinCrimeAnalysis/README.md

 And then use different models  from which we get the error, rmse, etc. and compare for all models.
 Then decide on which model would be a better fit our data.

 # References
 [1] Chen, H; Chung, W; Xu, JJ; Wang, G; Qin, Y; Chau, M. 2004.
 Crime data mining: A general framework and some examples.
-Avaolable at:http://hdl.handle.net/10722/45461
+Available at:http://hdl.handle.net/10722/45461 <br/>
-[2]
+[2] S. B. Kotsiantis, D. Kanellopoulos and P. E. Pintelas.
+2006.
+Data Preprocessing for Supervised Leaning.
+Volume 1, Number 1,  INTERNATIONAL JOURNAL OF COMPUTER SCIENCE.